 Pragmatism and Politics: An inquiry into Pragmatism and its application to the empirical study of politics using readings drawn from classical and recent texts in philosophy, cultural theory, sociology, economics, science studies, as well as political science.

-The Oxford Handbook of Historical Institutionalism (Oxford University Press, Under Contract).
-Co-edited with Orfeo Fioretes and Tulia Falleti.
+Historical Institutionalism in Political Science.
+In The Oxford Handbook of Historical Institutionalism, edited by Orfeo Fioretes, Tulia Falleti, and Adam Sheingate (Oxford University Press, 2016), 3-30.
+With Orfeo Fioretes and Tulia Falleti.

 Institutional Dynamics and American Political Development, Annual Review of Political Science 17:1 (May 2014): 461-477.

 Creating Political Strategy, Controlling Political Work: Edward Bernays and the Emergence of the Political Consultant.
 In Political Creativity: Reconfiguring Institutional Order and Change, edited by Gerald Berk, Dennis Galvan and Victoria Hattam (Penn Press, 2013).

 Rethinking Rules: Creativity and Constraint in the House of Representatives.
 In Explaining Institutional Change: Ambiguity, Agency, and Power, edited by James Mahoney and Kathleen Thelen (Cambridge University Press, 2010), 168-203.

 Why Can’t Americans See the State?
 The Forum 7:4 (January 2010): online, 15 pages.
 Reprinted as “Pourquoi les Américains ne voient-ils pas l’Etat?”
 Revue française de science politique 64:2 (2014): 207-219.